wetfish/captcha/docs/Getting_Started.md

 ```html
 <div id="captcha"></div>
 ```
+The script will look for this block and insert the captcha into it.

 ### Detecting captcha success
 Upon a successful completion of the captcha by a user, the 'captchaSuccess' session variable will be set to TRUE.
-You can use your own php logic to watch for this.
+You can use your own php logic to watch for this and react accordingly (i.e. allow a form submission, sing happy birthday, etc).